8 Best Apps for Traveling in Vietnam

 As a long-time expat living in Vietnam, I use several apps to make daily life easier.
-Some apps are popular worldwide, and others only in Vietnam or Southeast Asia.
+Some apps are popular worldwide, and others are only popular in Vietnam or Southeast Asia.

 Unless your cell phone carrier offers international plans, you’ll need a SIM card for Vietnam.
 While you can certainly rely on Wi-Fi from hotels, hostels, or cafes, SIM cards are so cheap in Vietnam that I recommend against it.